VirtCode/hypr-dynamic-cursors/README.md

 ## installation

-> Note, this plugin is only supported on `x84_64` architectures, see [compatibility](#compatibility) for more info.
+> Note that this plugin is only supported on `x84_64` architectures, see [compatibility](#compatibility) for more info.
 If you don't know what this means, you're probably fine.

 ### hyprpm